August receives 27 pc more rainfall, fourth highest in 120 years | Headlines

 August receives 27 pc more rainfall, fourth highest in 120 years

-The country received 27 per cent more rainfall than normal in August, the fourth highest amount in the last 120 years, the India Meteorological Department (IMD) said on Monday.
-The overall rainfall recorded in India from June 1 to August 31 was 10 per cent more than normal, the IMD said.
-"August has recorded 27 per cent more rainfall than normal," R K Jenamani, scientist with IMD's national weather forecasting centre, said.
+The country received 27 percent more rainfall than normal in August, the fourth-highest amount in the last 120 years, the India Meteorological Department (IMD) said.
+The overall rainfall recorded in India from June 1 to August 31 was 10 percent more than normal, the IMD said on Monday.
+"August has recorded 27 percent more rainfall than normal," R K Jenamani, a scientist with IMD's national weather forecasting center, said.

 "Rainfall recorded in August 2020 is the fourth highest in the last 120 years and highest in 44 years," Jenamani added.
 This is also one of the rainiest months of August recorded.
-The August of 1926 saw 33 per cent more rainfall than normal, the highest precipitation recorded so far in the month; 1976 recorded 28.4 per cent more rainfall than normal, while the August of 1973 recorded 27.8 per cent than normal.
-This year saw 27 per cent rainfall.
-Mahesh Palwat, vice president, Skymet Weather, said due to formation of five low pressure areas in Bay of Bengal in August, the month recorded excess rainfall.
+The August of 1926 saw 33 percent more rainfall than normal, the highest precipitation recorded so far in the month; 1976 recorded 28.4 percent more rainfall than normal, while the August of 1973 recorded 27.8 percent than normal.
+This year saw 27 percent rainfall.
+Mahesh Palwat, vice president, Skymet Weather, said due to the formation of five low-pressure areas in the Bay of Bengal in August, the month recorded excess rainfall.

-A low pressure area is a cyclonic circulation.
+A low-pressure area is a cyclonic circulation.
 It is also the first stage of a cyclone.
 However, it is not necessary that every low pressure develops into a cyclonic storm.
-"August saw unusually high formation of low pressure areas.
+"August saw the unusually high formation of low-pressure areas.
 Of the five, three even reached Gujarat and Rajasthan.
-One low pressure area intensified into a deep depression, while another developed into a well-marked low pressure area.
-This gave good rainfall over central and east India," Palawat said.
+One low-pressure area intensified into a deep depression, while another developed into a well-marked low-pressure area.
+This gave good rainfall over central and east India," Palawan said.
 Several parts of the country witnessed floods last month due to incessant rainfall.
-June had recorded 17 per cent more rainfall than normal while July ended with a 10 per cent rainfall deficiency.
-The IMD had predicted that July will get rainfall that is 103 per cent of the Long Period Average (LPA), which falls in the "normal" category.
-In its Long Range Forecast for rainfall in the second half (August-September) of the 2020 Southwest Monsoon released last month, the IMD said August was likely to receive rainfall that is 97 per cent of the LPA with an error margin of plus/minus nine per cent.
+June had recorded 17 percent more rainfall than normal while July ended with a 10 percent rainfall deficiency.
+The IMD had predicted that July will get rainfall that is 103 percent of the Long Period Average (LPA), which falls in the "normal" category.
+In its Long Range Forecast for rainfall in the second half (August-September) of the 2020 Southwest Monsoon released last month, the IMD said August was likely to receive rainfall that is 97 percent of the LPA with an error margin of plus/minus nine percent.

-"Quantitatively, the rainfall over the country as a whole during the second half of the season is likely to be 104 per cent of the LPA with an error margin of plus/minus eight per cent," it had said.
-The LPA rainfall over the country for the 1961-2010 period is 88 centimetres.
+"Quantitatively, the rainfall over the country as a whole during the second half of the season is likely to be 104 percent of the LPA with an error margin of plus/minus eight percent," it had said.
+The LPA rainfall over the country for the 1961-2010 period is 88 centimeters.

 ALSO READ